-- Land Use – Community Boards must be consulted on placement of most municipal facilities in the community, City land acquisition and other land use issues.
-These include applications made to the Department of City Planning for Uniform Land Use Review Procedures (ULURP) Zoning Map and Text amendments changes.
+- Land Use – Community Boards must be consulted on the placement of most municipal facilities in the community, City land acquisition and other land use issues.
+These include applications made to the Department of City Planning for Uniform Land Use Review Procedures (ULURP) Zoning Map and Text amendment changes.

 - City Budget – Community Boards assess the needs of their own neighborhoods and make recommendations in the City’s budget process to address them.